tianocore-docs/SecurityAdvisory/honoring_memory_only_reset_control_and_correct_mor.md

   Pulished <br>

 Reads on having the implementation do the following:

-> **SetVariable may be modified to disallow deletion of this UEFI variable, and to disallow a change in its attributes** <br>
+> **SetVariable may be modified to disallow deletion of this UEFI variable, and to disallow a change in its attributes.**

 this was not the case in the MOR driver for the last several years.